AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/views_and_dialogs.md

 });
 ```

-It is worth noting that when a custom view is opened, we inject a few useful API into the global window object to allow a user to manipulate the view more easily:
+It is worth noting that when a custom dialog is opened, we inject a few useful API into the global window object to allow a user to manipulate the dialog more easily:

 `window.options`
-> The thrid parameter passed to the views.openDialog function.
-Allow a caller to pass a plain Json object to be retrieve back by the dialog view.
+> The third parameter passed to the `views.openDialog` function.
+Allows a caller to pass a plain Json object to be retrieve back by the dialog.

 `window.accept(result)`
 > Function that will close the dialog passing back the `result` to the dialog invoker.
 Dialog will be considered valid.